muahchee/scruffyWiki/docs/notes/webdevNotes/using-mkdocs.md

 ## Workflow

-0. Pull notes repo from Github
+0. Pull wiki repo from Github
-1. Create or edit on QOwnNotes, commit and push to github repo
+1. Create or edit on QOwnNotes
-2. Paste notes folder into wiki repo.
-3. Open Python Virtual Environment.
+2. Open Python Virtual Environment.
-4. Edit yml file (directory) in VSCode, use 'mkdocs serve' to check.
+3. Edit yml file (directory) in VSCode, use 'mkdocs serve' to check.
-5. Commit and push to github repo
+4. Commit and push to github repo
-6. Use 'mkdocs build' to make the HTML
+5. Use 'mkdocs build' to make the HTML
-7. Use 'mkdocs gh-deploy' to deploy to github pages
+6. Use 'mkdocs gh-deploy' to deploy to github pages

 *It would be nice if I could put my notes repo inside the wiki repo.
 But that sounds like a bad idea.